Fact checkedExpert's opinion

 Why Is It Important To Target The Abs?

 Developing and maintaining strong core muscles and shapely abs goes beyond satisfying one’s physical appearance.
 Holding onto excess fat around the belly and waistline can trigger and exacerbate health ailments over time.
-Regularly practicing exercises that strengthen core muscles and tone abs helps improve posture, strength, balance, weight management, and your waistline.
+Regularly practicing exercises that strengthen core muscles and tone abs helps improve posture, strength, balance, weight management, and waistline.

 How Long Until You See Noticeable Results?